modio/modio-haxe-legacy/README.md

 In case you are using OpenFL, take a look at the OpenFL [installation tutorial](https://github.com/Turupawn/modioOpenFLExample#openfl-integration) and [examples](https://github.com/Turupawn/modioOpenFLExample/tree/master/Source).

-### Building instructions
+### Building

-Learn how to build the Haxe wrapper by following our [building instruction guide](https://github.com/Turupawn/modioHaxe/wiki/Building).
+Build the Haxe wrapper from source by following our [building instruction guide](https://github.com/Turupawn/modioHaxe/wiki/Building).

 ### Code contributions